howonlee/howonlee.github.io/_drafts/primitive_work.md

 title: Primitive Work
 ---

 It is often heard that work should [be more like a primitive method of working](http://www.paulgraham.com/love.html).
-It seems an interesting normative goal to strive for, and probably better than the normative goal of working always to get more money.
+This is held to be a counter-normative goal, meaning that it goes against a current status of the working world but is itself a norm, it says that we should work in a certain way.
+I want to look at seeing the norm, and seeing if it is a coherent one.

 There's a Rosseau noble-savage whiff to the goal as presented, especially with Graham.
 This is probably because it's been a fairly common observation that life in hunter-gatherer society is more fun and surprisingly easier (for the hunter-gatherers) than in settled society, T. Hobbes's non-empirical claims about nasty brutish shortness notwithstanding.
 For example, B. Franklin in a letter to P. Collinson (from [_The Papers of Benjamin Franklin_](http://franklinpapers.org/franklin//)):